dsidavis/ReadPDF/README.md

 ## Installation

+1. Install dev version of the XML package

 Currently, ReadPDF requires the development/Github version of the XML package.
 This can be installed in R using the devtools package: